Golf Day

 While aviation leaders are pledging a net zero operation by 2050, the reality on the ground is a shortfall in charging points, GSE parking space and disjointed investment plans among airports, airlines and GSPs.

-This panel will invite fleet directors at major ground handlers to outline their sustainable fleet strategies and the steps to building a more coherent path to a low carbon future.
-A special focus of this panel will be bridging technologies like battery-as-a-service, power share as well as a look at sustainable fuel alternatives to Li-power like hydrogen and bio-fuels
+This panel will invite stakeholders to outline their sustainable fleet strategies and the steps to building a more coherent path to a low carbon future.
+A special focus of this panel will be bridging technologies like battery-as-a-service, power share as well as a look at sustainable fuel alternatives to Li-power like hydrogen and bio-fuels.

 GSE operators are being asked to do more with less, making operational efficiency and strategic decision-making more critical than ever.
 But without standardized data and real-time visibility, making informed decisions is a challenge.
 In this case study led session, we’ll explore how an airline/handler is using data standardization and system integrations to improve maintenance, fleet strategy, technician productivity, and help GSE operations move from reactive to proactive decision-making.